History of Preston North End F.C.: Simon Grayson, manager (2013–2017)

 Simon Grayson was appointed as manager on 18 February 2013.
 He was the club's fifth manager in four seasons, after Irvine, Darren Ferguson, Phil Brown and Graham Westley.
 Under Grayson, Preston qualified for both the 2014 and 2015 League One play-offs.
 The team lost the semi-final in 2014 and then gained promotion back to the second-tier Championship by defeating Swindon Town 4–0 in the 2015 final at Wembley.

 Earlier in the 2014–15 season, Preston enjoyed a good run in the FA Cup and reached the fifth round (last sixteen) for the first time since 2008.
 They were drawn at home against Manchester United in a tie that attracted 21,348 and was given national live TV coverage.
 It was United's first visit to Deepdale since 1972.
 A 47th-minute goal by Scott Laird gave Preston a surprise lead but United rallied to win 1–3.

 Championship consolidation was achieved in 2015–16 as the team won fifteen matches to finish eleventh.
 The Football League was renamed the English Football League (EFL) in summer 2016 and so the second tier became the EFL Championship.
 Preston finished eleventh again in 2016–17.
 Grayson left the club in June 2017 to manage Sunderland.

-Alex Neil, manager (2017–)
+Alex Neil, manager (2017–2021)

 Grayson's replacement was Alex Neil, appointed on 4 July 2017.
 In his first season, Preston finished seventh in the 2017–18 EFL Championship, just outside the play-off positions and the club's highest finish since the team was sixth in 2009.

+Frankie McAvoy, manager (2021)

+Following the dismissal of Neil on 21 March 2021, Frankie McAvoy was named as interim head coach of Preston until the end of the 2020–21 season.
+On 10 May 2021, McAvoy appointed head coach permanently, after winning five of his eight matches in interim charges.
+On 6 December 2021, McAvoy was dismissed by Preston despite a respectable record, winning fourteen league games out of his 33 in charge.

+Ryan Lowe, manager (2021–2024)

+Ryan Lowe was appointed manager in December 2021.
+He took Preston to a 13th-place finish in his first season, with the club finishing 12th and 10th in the following two seasons.
+On 12 August 2024, after just one game of Preston's 2024–2025 season (a 2–0 home defeat by Sheffield United), Lowe left the club by mutual consent.